In warm, wet weather, fungal disease tends to plague garden plants.

 These products tend to degrade within a few days of application, so they must be reapplied for the best results.

 Most copper fungicide spray products are applied on a weekly basis.
 Apply some every ten days.

 Even though copper fungicide is not known to be harmful to bees, we must be careful to protect the dwindling bee population in every way possible.

 For this reason, you should never apply copper fungicides to plants where bees are actively gathering pollen.

 Apply the products late in the day after bees, and other pollinators have stopped foraging.

 This will give the product time to dry out before they begin hunting for pollen again when the sun comes up.

 When in Doubt Seek Help

-The use of copper fungicides is a little bit confusing, but as long as you’re very careful about following packaging instructions, you should encounter few problems.
+The use of copper fungicides is used in organic gardening is a little bit confusing.
+As long as you’re very careful about following packaging instructions, you should encounter few problems.